It’s always a treat for us to feature coffees that we’ve purchased directly from small scale farmers/producers.

-In fact, we first met Dome, Kalid, and Ahmed Abatemam two years ago, when the brothers were in their first year of newly-legalised direct export sales.
+In fact, we first met Dome, Kalid, and Ahmed Abatemam three or so years ago, when the brothers were in their first year of newly-legalised direct export sales.
 They were already doing a “specialty” coffee process (Ethiopia knows no other way), but they were only able to sell their coffee locally, to other exporters.
 After tasting the quality of the harvest in 2018, we jumped at the opportunity to work with them and made a small purchase.
 Unfortunately the coffee that arrived 6 months later was below our quality standards to sell.
-Undeterred, and trusting in the inherent quality of the brothers' product, we resolved to implement some stronger quality assurance measures and work harder to understand the many complications of Ethiopian export.
+Undeterred, and trusting in the inherent quality of the brothers’ product, we resolved to implement some stronger quality assurance measures and work harder to understand the many complications of Ethiopian export.

 This purchase, then, required not just the multiple changes to Ethiopian export laws several years ago, it also required that we assume lots of risk and put in loads of hours pushing through the seemingly endless and labyrinthine quality assurance and export requirements.
 And since these efforts still don’t guarantee the coffee will arrive meeting our standards, you can imagine we are beyond stoked when it all turns out as it has on this occasion.